sdasgup3/PLDI19-X86-64-Semantics/README.md

 ### Authors' Comments
 Please find the location of the revised paper with the "highlighted" edits as pointed below:
 - Add a comparison to Sail.
-  - Page 14 ( Under Section 8:Related Work ) &#10148; First column &#10148; Paragraph starting with "Sail"
+  - Section 7:Related Work &#10148; The paragraph starting with "Sail"
 - Better explain the novelty.
   - Added a new section "Section 8: Lessons Learned" where we present the lessons we learned during our semantics development, identifying important aspects to be considered, and clarifying a good practice for developing a large ISA semantics.
 We also elaborate the novel aspects of our semantics development approach that allow us to obtain the complete and faithful semantics with an affordable amount of effort.
+The transition from the "Section 7: Related work" to "Section 8: Lessons Learned" is made clear using a paragraph at line 1361.

 ## Shepherd instruction II: The smallish set of things the PC strongly recommends changing to improve the presentation and results.